phaedon/smile-explorer/README.md

 ![TSM vol tree](documentation/assets/term_structure_vol.png)

-### Rates
+### Yield curves

 We take a slight detour into discounting.

 Because this library doesn't yet have short-rate / term-structure models, an initial approximation is provided in the class `ZeroSpotCurve`.
-You specify a vector of maturities (in years), a matching vector of zero-coupon bond yields, and a compounding convention, and a yield curve assuming constant forwards is provided.
+Specify a vector of maturities (in years), a matching vector of zero-coupon bond yields, and a compounding convention.
+A yield curve is generated, assuming either constant forward rates or an interpolated cubic spline on the zero-coupon rates.

 You can then look up a discount factor or forward rate spanning any time period on this curve: